Jobbers.io vs Freelancer.com: Platform Features Compared

 Additionally, Freelancer.com offers a Preferred Freelancer Program — an application-based elite tier that provides access to Recruiter projects, Technical Co-Pilot projects, and enterprise clients.
 Acceptance requires meeting quality and activity thresholds.
 The trade-off: Preferred Freelancers pay 15% commission on Recruiter projects (higher than the standard 10%) in exchange for access to premium project flow.

 Jobbers.io has no membership tiers.
 No free vs. paid plans.
 No feature gating.
 No premium membership required for access to certain project types.
 Every freelancer has access to the same platform capabilities through the Connects-based proposal system.
-There is no tiered hierarchy that creates different classes of freelancers based on subscription level.

 Payment Protection and Escrow